John Martyn: 1990s and 2000s

 In July 2006, the documentary Johnny Too Bad was screened by the BBC.
 The programme documented the period surrounding the operation to amputate Martyn's right leg below the knee (the result of a burst cyst that had led to septicaemia) and the writing and recording of On the Cobbles (2004), an album described by Peter Marsh on the BBC Music website as "the strongest, most consistent set he's come up with in years."
 Much of Cobbles was a revisiting of his acoustic-based sound.

 Martyn's last concerts were in November 2008, reprising Grace and Danger.

-In collaboration with his keyboard player Spenser Cozens, Martyn wrote and performed the score for Strangebrew (Robert Wallace 2007), which won the Fortean Times Award at the London Short Film Festival in the same year.
+In collaboration with his keyboard player Spenser Cozens, Martyn wrote and performed the score for Strangebrew (Robert Wallace, 2007), which won the Fortean Times Award at the London Short Film Festival in the same year.
 The film concept being a strong influence of the album design of Martyn's Heaven and Earth (2011).
 On 4 February 2008, Martyn received the lifetime achievement award at the BBC Radio 2 Folk Awards.
 The award was presented by his friend Phil Collins.
 The BBC website stated Martyn's "heartfelt performances have either suggested or fully demonstrated an idiosyncratic genius."
 Eric Clapton was quoted saying that Martyn was "so far ahead of everything, it's almost inconceivable."

 To mark Martyn's 60th birthday, Island released a 4 CD boxed set, Ain't No Saint, on 1 September 2008.
 The set includes unreleased studio material and rare live recordings.

 Martyn was appointed OBE in the 2009 New Year Honours and died a few weeks later.
 His partner Theresa Walsh collected the award at Buckingham Palace.
 Martyn had recorded new material before he died and his final studio album, Heaven and Earth, was completed and released posthumously in May 2011.
 The sleeve note says, "all the tracks on this recording were kept as John wished — in their entirety".

 Death

 Martyn died on 29 January 2009, at a hospital in Thomastown, County Kilkenny, Ireland, from acute respiratory distress syndrome.
-He had been living in Thomastown with his partner Theresa Walsh.
-Martyn's health was affected by his life-long abuse of drugs and alcohol.
-He was survived by his partner and his children, Mhairi, Wesley and Spencer McGeachy.
+Martyn's health was affected by his life-long use of drugs and alcohol.
+He was survived by his partner of 10 years, Theresa Walsh, his children with Beverley Martyn, Mhairi and Spenser, and stepson, Beverley’s son Wesley.